Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Smoothness of the convex hull

-Albeit $\hull(\Y)$ is $R$-smooth, the constant $R>0$ in Theorem \ref{thm:submersion_rsmooth} depends on the smoothness of local charts given by the rank theorem.
+Albeit $\hull(\Y)$ is $R$-smooth, the constant $R>0$ in Theorem \ref{thm:submersion_rsmooth} depends on the smoothness of local charts given by the rank theorem \rev{(see the proof of Lemma \ref{lem:submersion_rolling_ball_Y})}.
 These smoothness constants are difficult to characterize.
 The error bounds we derive in Theorem \ref{thm:error_bound:smooth_boundary} are independent of this constant.
-Nevertheless, the fact that $\partial\hull(\Y)$ is a $(n-1)$-dimensional submanifold \rev{will be essential to} our later derivations.
+Nevertheless, the fact that $\partial\hull(\Y)$ is an $(n-1)$-dimensional submanifold will be essential to our derivations \rev{in the next section}.